Stuart Garson: Life and career

 Under Garson's leadership, the "Liberal-Progressive" alliance became a united party—albeit one that was dominated by former Progressive politicians.
 His ministry also retained close ties to the federal Liberal government of William Lyon Mackenzie King.

 Garson moved to federal politics in 1948, at the behest of new Liberal Prime Minister Louis St. Laurent.
 On November 15, 1948, Garson was sworn in as Minister of Justice and Attorney General; he was elected to the federal parliament in a by-election for the rural seat of Marquette the next month.
 For the next nine years, Garson would be the dominant cabinet minister from Manitoba in St. Laurent's government.
 He also served as Solicitor General of Canada from August 7, 1950, to October 14, 1952.

+As Minister of Justice, he took the extraordinary step of referring a question to the Supreme Court of Canada that effectively asked the Court to rehear Wilbert Coffin's murder appeal.
+Coffin had been sentenced to death.
+Justice Douglas Abbott had earlier refused leave to appeal, and the Court affirmed that decision on the narrow technical ground that it lacked jurisdiction to vary the application judge's decision.
+In the resulting reference, the Court held 5–2 that the appeal would fail.
+Coffin was executed three weeks later.

 Garson lost his seat in 1957, the year that Progressive Conservative leader John Diefenbaker formed a minority government.
 Indeed, Diefenbaker's Tories won victory mainly by ousting many Liberal MPs from the Prairies, including Garson.
 He retired from political life.
 In 1971, he was made a Companion of the Order of Canada.